Actindo-AG/Documentation/EDI/Operation/04_ManageLineItemsFileStt.md

 ## Specify line item number

 Start specifying the line item segments by filling out the single elements of the S_LIN (Line item) segment.
-This procedure shows how to edit the position number on the invoice, so that each position of an invoice gets a unique and ascending line item number.
+This procedure shows how to edit the line item number on the invoice, so that each invoice line item gets a unique and ascending number.

 #### Prerequisites